diekmann/bsides-muc-2018-slides/README.md

  * Beamer template is MIT
  * highlight.tex is copy&paste from stackoverflow and thus likely CC-BY-SA
+ * bsides logo is based on https://de.wikipedia.org/wiki/Datei:Silhouette_of_Munich.svg cc-by-sa.
+Thanks Stefan Meister.
- * images have no license specified
+ * Other images have no license specified, but are used with permission.

 Running: